Inbound AI For Insurance Agencies

 Can AI answer insurance coverage questions?

 It can answer approved general questions and collect facts.
-Specific coverage interpretation, binding, claim advice, replacement-cost decisions, cancellation, and state-specific questions should route to licensed staff.
+Specific coverage interpretation, binding, claim advice, replacement cost decisions, cancellation, and state specific questions should go to licensed staff.

 Can it capture quote details?